aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/technical-articles/rendering-and-printing/export-worksheet-or-chart-into-image-with-desired-width-and-height/_index.md

 The following code exports the worksheet into an image with 400x400 size.

-{{< gist "aspose-com-gists" "439a68a5e4305388c50ca306ef238de5" "Examples-src-AsposeCellsExamples-TechnicalArticles-ExportWorksheettoImage-1.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-AsposeCellsExamples-TechnicalArticles-ExportWorksheettoImage-1.java" >}}

 ## Related Articles